 Going back to Article 4 A 2 d and the obligation of members of other groups to conduct their operations in accordance with the laws and customs of war, this criterion must also be fulfilled by the group as a whole and by each of its individual members.
-The issue is whether, if a group collectively fulfils the criteria and generally adheres to the laws and customs of war, non-compliance by an individual means that he or she may be deprived of prisoner of war status.
+The issue is whether, if a group collectively fulfils the criteria and generally adheres to the laws and customs of war, noncompliance by an individual means that he or she may be deprived of prisoner of war status.
 The prevailing view is that it may not, as such an outcome would defeat the purpose of GC III and the Geneva Conventions as whole, which is to ensure the protection of persons covered.
 However, it is worth noting that certain States have entered reservations on the relevant article.
-Originally more numerous, there are now still around 7 or 8 States, including Russia and China, which maintain that if an individual, even a member of the regular armed forces, fails to comply with subparagraph d - in other words violates the laws and customs of war status.
+Originally more numerous, there are now still around 7 or 8 States, including Russia and China, which maintain that if an individual, even a member of the regular armed forces, fails to comply with subparagraph d - in other words violates the laws and customs of war and is tried for war crimes, a conviction automatically deprives them of their prisoner of war status.
 Instead, their protection and treatment post-conviction would be subject to domestic law, and prisoner of war status would be regained after the sentence is served.
 This view remains contentious.